mehdimej1997/wings_test/README.md

 # 3: how useEffect work ?

-    - useEffect it's a hooks that watch the lifecycle of the component and it takes as a first argument a callback function, and the seconde argument is an array of dependencies that keep watching them every change happing to a dependency it will rerender the component
+    - useEffect it's a hooks that watch the lifecycle of the component and it takes as a first argument a callback function, and the seconde argument is an array of dependencies that keep watching them every change happing to a dependency it will re-execute the callback

 # 4: why state and not common variable ?